danriti/moleskine/burndown-new-features/README.md

 ![Milestone Updates][11]

-1. Set Due Date: a quick link for users with admin access for the repository to set a due date on the milestone.
+1. **Set Due Date**: a quick link for users with admin access for the repository to set a due date on the milestone.
-1. Progress Bar: know the exact process percent of your milestone at any time.
+1. **Progress Bar**: know the exact process percent of your milestone at any time.
-1. Days Open Column: know the length an issue was open and identify long standing issues that are becoming stagnant.
+1. **Days Open Column**: know the length an issue was open and identify long standing issues that are becoming stagnant.

 Got an idea for a new feature?
 Do you use Burndown to help keep your team on